Keynote Lecture: Jan Selman (University of Alberta)

-A professor in the Department of Drama, where she is past Chair (1999-2010), Jan’s creation and research focus is using theatre in community settings around community issues.
-Recent projects include an extended engagement with community-based artists in western Kenya, directing Story Houseby Tanzanian-Canadian writer/performer Tololwa Mollel, and leading a Community-University Research Alliance of theatre and sexual health groups and researchers from across Canada to adapt and assess the impact of a participatory play and sex ed program in urban, rural and Aboriginal communities.
+A professor at the University of Alberta, where she is past Chair of Drama (1999-2010) and Interim Director of Community Service-Learning (2014-16), Jan’s creation and research focus is the use of theatre in community settings around community issues.
+Recent projects include an extended engagement with community-based artists in western Kenya.
+Kwe Kalyet: Lwanda Magere Revisited adapted a traditional story to a call for interethnic peace; it continues to tour.
+Theatrical Interactions for Change, currently in development, will engage Kenyan citizen groups in strategizing action around barriers to interethnic cohesion, gender disparity and civic engagement.
+Other recent directing work includes the premiere productions of Colleen Murphy’s I Hope My Heart Burns First and Story House by Tanzanian-Canadian writer/performer Tololwa Mollel.
+Research work in community-based theatre includes leading the Old Stories in New Ways Canadian-Kenyan initiative (2012-present) and a Community-University Research Alliance (2006-13) of theatre and sexual health groups and researchers from across Canada to adapt and assess the impact of a participatory play and sex ed program in urban, rural and Aboriginal communities.
 Jan has also held appointments with UBC and as Artistic Director of Catalyst Theatre.

-Jan has been recognized as a leader and scholar in her field with the University of Alberta Leadership Award and a Unit Teaching Award (BFA Acting Program), induction into Edmonton’s Cultural Hall of Fame, and election as Fellow to the Royal Society of Canada.
+Jan has been recognized as a leader, creator and scholar in her field with election as Fellow to the Royal Society of Canada, the University of Alberta Leadership Award and a Unit Teaching Award (BFA Acting Program), as well as induction into Edmonton’s Cultural Hall of Fame.
 Her publications grow from her community-based theatre practice and experiential learning-centred classrooms.
-Based in this work, she co-wrote a book, Popular Theatre in Political Culture: Britain and Canada in Focus (Intellect) and just published a co-written book which emerged from the SSHRC funded Community-University Research Alliance: Are We There Yet?
-(AUPress).
-She also serves as a long term consultant with Aga Khan University as they develop an interdisciplinary and community engaged Faculty of Arts and Sciences for East Africa.
+Based in this work, she co-wrote and edited, Popular Theatre in Political Culture: Britain and Canada in Focus (Intellect) and an award winning book which emerged from the SSHRC funded Are We There Yet? project (UAPress).
+She also served as a long term consultant with Aga Khan University as they developed an interdisciplinary and community engaged Faculty of Arts and Sciences for East Africa.